ministryofjustice/whereabouts-api/README.md

 ### Pre Release Testing

-Whereabouts api is best tested by the front end (https://digital-preprod.prison.service.justice.gov.uk).
-To manually smoke test / regression test whereabouts api prior to release:
+Whereabouts api is best tested using the DPS front end (https://dps-preprod.prison.service.justice.gov.uk).

+To manually test whereabouts API prior to release, and must be in a prison not enabled for Activities and Appointments:

+1. Select the Prisoner Whereabouts -> View by Residential Location tiles
-1. Choose a residential wing and click continue
+2. Choose a residential wing and click continue
    1. Check sub locations are shown - selecting one should limit listed prisoners to that location
    1. Click attended - select yes reason and enter case note
    1. Click attended - select no reason and choose unacceptable so that IEP functionality triggered